j-a-s-h-a-n/WatermarkAPI/README.md

 # WatermarkAPI

-#### API GETS a mandatory image and watermark.
-It can also GET an optional font and position of watermark.
+#### API POST a mandatory image and watermark.
+It can also POST an optional font and position of watermark.
 Otherwise defult values are set to Comic Sans and bottom left.
 #
 #####   'arial':'Arial Italic.ttf',
 #####   'comic':'Comic Sans MS.ttf',